The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

 - F: Frame the worry or fear in a way that you can control it.
 For example, if you are concerned or worried about the rising cost of living and are feeling anxious about your finances, reframe this worry by writing it down on a notepad or piece of paper and then countering it with a positive solution.
 Just the simple act of writing it down has a calming and cathartic effect on your thoughts and emotions.
 It ‘clears the air’ so to speak, giving you time to re-evaluate your options and thus help you to solve the problem.

 - E: Expect the storm to pass.
 There is no such thing as a storm that lasts forever.
 Even wars eventually end.
 So know that whatever is happening to cause you worry and fear is not going to be a permanent crisis.
 Eventually you will come through it.
-The rainy days will at some point make way for the sunshine.
+The rainy days will make way for the sunshine.

 -